 Proudly serving the Okanagan, Kootenay and Lower Mainland Communities!

 All of our counsellors offer virtual and phone counselling services.
-You are welcome to find your preferred counsellor in any of our seven locations and book an online or phone appointment.
+You are welcome to find your preferred counsellor in any of our eight locations and book an online or phone appointment.

 FOR SUPPORT in finding the best fit therapist - please complete this form and we will connect with you within 12-48 hours.